CheariX/silverblue-akmods-keys/README.md

 To be hontest, this was the first solution that worked for me.
 Maybe they could also be place in `/etc/pki/akmods` but I thought it would be a good idea to have a unique place that does not lead to conflicts.

-## Are they keys readable by regular users?
+## Are the keys readable by regular users?

 I checked the key location in
 ```